pulibrary/bibdata/docs/indexing.md

 Many of these tasks output log messages.

-Because traject does not log to datadog we lose log output for indexing that runs in the background.
-See https://github.com/pulibrary/bibdata/issues/1507

 ### Index the latest Alma changes

 There might be new incremental updates from Alma between the time the full reindex finishes and the index swap.
 Index these latest changes: